-Whatever website you are starting, whether it is an ecommerce site, news site or a blog, it may have crossed your mind to use WordPress.
+Whatever website you are starting, whether it is an eCommerce site, news site or a WordPress blog, it may have crossed your mind to use WordPress.
 If you did, you will notice that with increase in popularity, your core WordPress capabilities may be insufficient to effectively handle all the incoming traffic.
 You will need to scale the site up in order to be able to handle the greater traffic volumes efficiently.

-Scaling up a WordPress website is in a number of ways, but this article will show you how to improve database performance by making a few small changes.
+Scaling up a WordPress blog is in a number of ways, but this article will show you how to improve database performance by making a few small changes.
 As background, WordPress employs the MySQL database system, with which you should be familiar by now.
 If not, you can look up online resources that describe the main features and their employment by WordPress to run your site.

 On a point of caution, we advise that your refrain from performing these database queries onto the server directly.
 Prior to beginning, ensure that you have made proper backups which you can restore should you be unsuccessful in performing the below database tweaks.
 For assistance in case of anything, you can contact remote DBA services at remotedba.com.